 cf bind-route-service YOUR-APP-DOMAIN SERVICE-INSTANCE [--hostname HOSTNAME] [--path PATH]

-Developers configure the service either through the service provider’s web interface or by passing arbitrary parameters to their
+You can configure the service either through the service provider web interface or by passing arbitrary parameters to their

 cf create-service call through the

-In the static, brokered service model, an operator installs a static routing service, which might be a piece of hardware, in front of the load balancer.
+In the static brokered service model, an operator installs a static routing service, which might be a piece of hardware, in front of the load balancer.
 The routing service runs outside of TAS for VMs and receives traffic to all apps running in the TAS for VMs deployment.
 The service provider creates a service broker to publish the service to the TAS for VMs marketplace.
-As with a fully-brokered service, a developer can use the service by instantiating it with
+As with a fully-brokered service, you can use the service by instantiating it with

 cf create-service and binding it to an app with